Overseas Voting: Canada, New Zealand, Ireland, South Africa

 - Full postal, email, and fax information is printed on the application for overseas voting.
 The exact form varies depending on the election date and type.
 A direct link is made available prior to the election via the Elections homepage

 Elections in South African are managed by the Independent Electoral Commission of South Africa (IEC).

 South Africans who are 18 years or older, living and working outside of the country, may vote in national general elections providing they are registered voters and on the electoral roll.

 South African citizens over the age of 16, who have a green, bar-coded ID book, smartcard ID, or a valid temporary identity certificate, may register to vote, although no vote may be cast until 18 years old.
 It is possible to check your voter registration details online.

 Note: Registration may be done in-person at an IEC office or a South African Embassy, Consulate or High Commission.
 Re-registration is not required for voters living abroad.

 - Full details on registering to vote in South Africa can be found on the IEC website

 Voting from abroad

-The voter must complete a Notification for Overseas Votes (VEC 10) form, and send it to the IEC before the deadline specified on the election timetable.
+The voter must complete a Notification for Overseas Votes (VEC 10) form, and submit it online or send it to the IEC before the deadline specified on the election timetable.
 These forms are made available before elections once election dates have been announced.